 Big changes...with your support, we're growing!
 We've bought the farm!

-Four years ago we turned over the dirt of just 5 acres in Limestone, TN at the confluence of Little Limestone Creek and the Nolichucky River, and there began our River Creek Farm.
+In 2014 we turned over the dirt of just 5 acres in Limestone, TN at the confluence of Little Limestone Creek and the Nolichucky River, and there began our River Creek Farm.
 We produced enough food for our seasonal feature menu at our first location of The Main St Pizza Co in Johnson City and distributed farm shares to about 20 members in our first year.
-Now as we head in to our fifth production season, it's obvious that our commitment to local, sustainable food sources is an initiative supported by our community....We've grown to over 160 members peak season, found footing with our second restaurant location in Kingsport, TN, and we've maxed out our growing space!
+Now as we head in to our sixth production season, it's obvious that our commitment to local, sustainable food sources is an initiative supported by our community....We've grown to over 160 members peak season, found footing with our second restaurant location in Kingsport, TN, added a new restaurant close to the farm in Chuckey..County Line Pie, and we've maxed out our growing space!

 We choose to farm as a sustainable solution for increasing the amount of local, seasonal foods consumed by our community.
 We grow & distribute year round to increase accessibility to freshly harvested, cleanly produced foods; to reduce fossil fuels required for long distance transportation; to keep sales within our local economy; to support independence from a cross-continental food supply chain; to support small farmers and businesses; to encourage the use of sustainable growing practices over conventional methods; to improve the nutritional value of the food on our plates.

 We believe in organic methods and follow organic practice on our farm, and scrutinize the products we source from other farmers to the same standards.
 We rely on natural solutions such as row covers, diatomaceous earth, hand weeding, crop rotation, compost tea, and mulching.